Studies confirm that modern parenting may hinder brain development

 “Ill-advised practices and beliefs have become commonplace in our culture, such as the use of infant formula, the isolation of infants in their own rooms or the belief that responding too quickly to a fussing baby will ‘spoil’ it,” says Darcia Narvaez, Notre Dame professor of psychology reporting on a recent study.

-How deep do the effects of poor parenting go?
+How deep do the effects of poor and modern parenting go?

 Aside from obvious forms of child abuse of all forms, there are some more deep-rooted and subtle forms of abuse that lie at the heart of depression and feelings of inadequacy.